remoteworklibrary/remoteworklibrary.io/content/posts/wifi-is-good-cable-is-better.md

 There’s several components between your laptop and the internet.
 Their overall performance can not exceed the performance of their weakest link.
 Surprisingly often, you can optimize throughput without contacting your internet provider.

-### WiFi is good, cable is better.
+### WiFi is good, cable is better

 No exceptions!
 Whenever you are able to connect via an ethernet cable instead of WiFi, just do it!
 Consider this: A common FullHD video stream in a digital meeting is well below 3 MBit/s.
 Even the (slightly outdated) 54 MBit/s WiFi setups would handle that, if only you could provide a perfect environment.
 Then reality kicks in and adds latency, congestion and  concrete walls.
 Just run a cable in the first place and save yourself A LOT of trouble.

 ### Get creative

 Yes.
 Running the cable across your house can be a lot of work.
 It might still be worth the effort, considering the current circumstances.
 This is not the occasional work from home day.
 Odds are this will be your office for the next months or a year.
 Do it early, get the maximum out of it.

 Workarounds exist for more complex situations.
 Powerline adapters use the electricity lines in your house to transmit data on top.
 The Throughput can reach Gigabit and the adapters are not expensive.

 {{< figure src="/img/Powerline.png" caption="Powerline Adapter (source: https://avm.de/produkte/fritzpowerline/fritzpowerline-1260e-wlan-set/)" >}}